gkishanrao/Interview-preparation/Lambda-function.md

 Asynchronous: Lambda queues and processes later (e.g., S3, SNS).

 # ✅ 4.
 Can you invoke a Lambda function manually?
-Yes, using:
+There are many ways we can invoke a lambda function manually:

-AWS Console
+• AWS Console

-AWS CLI
+• AWS CLI

-SDKs
+• SDKs

-Test events
+• Test events